shramee/test-ppb/README.md

  * Fix - fix caching issue for WooCompontent blog widget
  * Fix - Page builder settings not saving in Child Themes
  * Fix - issue when installing on WordPress multi-site
+ * Fix - hide title on site widget option not persisting

 19.11.2014 - Version 2.1
  * New - ability for red warning notice on future major updates inside WordPress